cognitivefactory/benchmarktool-dev/README.md

 Benchmark tool - Internship project for TPS students.

 ## Settings
-virtualenv benchenv\
-source benchenv/bin/activate\
-pip install -r ./benchmarktool-dev/requirements.txt
+- Open the shell in the folder benchmarktool-dev
+- Run  : ./settings

 ## Usage
-Using a terminal in benchmarktool-dev
+- Open the shell in the folder benchmarktool-dev
-- python src/run.py
+- Run  : ./run_script